- [email protected]

 Banks in Turkey can sometimes lend to non-nationals however lenders have extremely strict requirements in order to obtain a loan.
 Generally speaking the banks offer 40-60 LTV on purchases valued £100,000 or more.
 Although this opens up more opportunities, you will need a large deposit while mortgage terms are typically full repayment and interest for 15 year terms charging 8-9% interest.

-We heavily advise our customers needing finance to explore options in your home country first, for example it will be quicker, easier and cheaper to remortgage your home in order to release equity and become a cash buyer.
+We heavily advise our customers needing finance to explore options in your home country first.

 If you wanted to speak with our mortgage broker please reach out to [email protected]